eurekaclinical/protempa/README.md

 ```

 ### Protempa File Data Source Backend
-Provides base classes and interfaces for loading data into Protempa from files.
+Provides base classes and interfaces for creating data source backend plugins that load data into Protempa from files.
 Depends on the Protempa ServiceLoader Backend Provider.
 ```
 <dependency>
     <groupId>org.eurekaclinical</groupId>